 The figure that once might have shown beautiful hair spreading seductively over bare shoulders now blends with abstract shapes and squiggles made up of fragments of dry springs, water drops and stones.

 Can this image be read as alluding to historical political events in South Africa?
 Such as the scorched earth policy by the British Imperialists during the Anglo Boer War of the early 1900’s, that brought the Afrikaner nation to its knees?
 Or does the image perhaps signal man’s attitude to geographical processes like climate change?
 The lack of commitment by governments and individuals to follow through with practical actions on promises to prevent climate change disasters?

 Road Rules – Anaemic Rainbow

-The eye of a woman in three quarter view, one side of her face welded to the rough surface of a tarred road, painted with white crossing traffic lines, stare from beneath these lines.
-Above her eyebrow a crack in the earth splits her head.
+The eye of a woman in three-quarter view, one side of her face welded to the rough surface of a tarred road, painted with white crossing traffic lines, stare from beneath these lines.
+Above her eyebrow, a crack in the earth splits her head.
 The crack emphasized by the position of the eye, framed within the white meeting point of the lines.
-Is their a sense of pain and accusation suggested in her gaze?
+Is there a sense of pain and accusation suggested in her gaze?
 Accusation against the rules implied by the traffic lines, or against the paradox of a need for order but an experience of chaos?

 Could an underlying fundamentalist rationalist mindset be implied by this iconography?
 Could the road carnage on South African roads be a literal reference?
 Or social mismanagement in the face of so many well-defined written laws to protect humans in society through rules of behaviour?
 Or could the implied cruelty of the scene be a metaphor of the treatment of women in a lawless society?
 May we search for the identity of a Caster Semenya, in this de-humanized figure?
 Or do we hear a Greta Thunberg’s cry for help as she accuses the leaders of nations of accelerating humanity’s fall into extinction?